fire/blender-xatlas/readme.md

 ### Use
 Warning!
-The tool will make a single user copy and triangulate your mesh (Unless using 'Pack Only')
+The tool will make a single user copy and triangulate your mesh!
+(Unless using 'Pack Only')
 <img src="./readme_images/tool-location.png" alt="Tool Location" width="569" height="408">
 1. Make sure your file is saved
 2. Change your settings under Xatlas Tools
 3. Select the objects you wish to unwrap and unpack
 4. Click ```Run Xatlas```
-5. Wait for an undetermined period
+5. Wait for an undetermined period of time
-6. Hopefully your unwrapped uvs should appear
+6. Your unwrapped UVs should pop out of the oven

-## Xatlas
+## Rebuilding Xatlas
 ### Build (Windows vs2017)
 1. Run ```./bin/premake.bat```
 2. Open ```./build/vs2017/xatlas.sln```